 - Insert DVD face up into disc slot.

 - The DVD will begin to load automatically.

 The TV screen will typically display

 READING or LOADING.

 - The DVD may load directly to the main title/menu screen or it may begin to play previews.
-You may be able to skip previews if desired by pressing the NEXT button on the DVD player remote until you see the main menu screen.
+You may be able to skip previews if

-- When the main menu screen appears, press the ENTER button on the DVD player remote or PLAY/PAUSE button on DVD player to begin playing the main feature.
-Use the arrow buttons on the D' - O ENTER D - arrow buttons on the DVD remote to select another feature to play. - Volume is adjusted with the DVD remote.
+- desired by pressing the NEXT button on the DVD player remote until you see the main menu screen. - When the main menu screen appears, press the ENTER button on the DVD player remote or PLAY/PAUSE button on DVD player to begin playing the main feature.
+Use the arrow buttons on the DVD remote to select another feature to play. - Volume is adjusted with the DVD remote.